prisma-collective/docs/content/patterns/sociocratic organising.md

 # The Essence of Prisma

-To create learning spaces where diverse roles integrate regenerative design and innovation to produce new forms of organisation and technologies aligned with the health of their ecosystems.
+To create safe _and_ radical learning spaces where diverse roles integrate regenerative design and innovation to produce new forms of organisation and technologies aligned with the health of their ecosystems.

 # Our Premises
 - All the products and services we develop must respond to the essence of Prisma.
 - All learning designs must respond to local potential and carry regenerative virtues.
-- All our products respond to technological innovations and must have a social impact.
+- All our products must harmonize social and technological innovation.
 - Prisma evaluates its positive and negative impacts in the short, medium and long term through collective projection.
 (Collective reflection process for continuous transformation.)

 # Sociocratic Organising